dylanpicart/excel_api_access/README.md

 - **Parallel CPU-bound hashing** with `ProcessPoolExecutor`
 - **Detailed logging** with a rotating file handler
 - **Progress tracking** via `tqdm`
+- **Clean separation** of concerns thanks to the new classes (`FileManager`, `NYCInfoHubScraper`, etc.)

 ---

 ## Features

 - **Web Scraping with Selenium**
   Automatically loads InfoHub pages (and sub-pages) in a headless Chrome browser to discover Excel file links.

 - **Retries for Slow Connections**
   Uses `tenacity` to retry downloads when timeouts or transient errors occur.

 - **Sub-Page Recursion**
   Uses a regex-based pattern to find and crawl subpages (e.g., graduation results, attendance data).

 - **HTTP/2 Async Downloads**
   Downloads Excel files using `httpx` in **streaming mode**, allowing concurrent IO while efficiently handling large files.

 - **Year Filtering**
   Only keeps Excel files that have at least one year >= 2018 in the link (skips older or irrelevant data).

 - **Parallel Hashing**
   Uses `ProcessPoolExecutor` to compute SHA-256 hashes in parallel, fully utilizing multi-core CPUs without blocking the async loop.

 - **Prevents Redundant Downloads**
   Compares new file hashes with stored hashes; downloads only if the file has changed.

 - **Progress & Logging**
   Progress bars via `tqdm` for both downloads and hashing.
 Detailed logs to `logs/excel_fetch.log` (rotated at 5MB, up to 2 backups).

+- **Refactored OOP Architecture**
+  With the introduction of `FileManager` for file operations, `BaseScraper` for shared scraping logic, and `NYCInfoHubScraper` for specialized InfoHub routines, the code is more modular and maintainable.

 ---